oracle/cloudtestdrive/readme.md

 ## Autonomous Databases

+- [Autonomous Transaction Processing for Developers](ATP/readme.md) (ATP) Database Hands-on lab - In this lab you will get first-hand experience with Oracle’s new Autonomous Transaction Processing (ATP) service
-- [Autonomous Transaction Processing](ATP/readme.md) (ATP) Database Hands-on lab - In this lab you will get first-hand experience with Oracle’s new Autonomous Transaction Processing (ATP) service
+- [Autonomous Transaction Processing for DBA's](ATP/readme.md) (ATP) Database Hands-on lab - In this lab you will get first-hand experience with Oracle’s new Autonomous Transaction Processing (ATP) service